irenelim/worldclock/README.md

 ## Next
 - get City/Capital, Tz, show Date and Time
-- tooltip format for chart and map
+- tooltip format for map
+- [X] show value for bars
-- color random for each countries.
+- [X] color random for each countries.